 My Kanta Pages shows the information recorded in the Patient Data Repository by the healthcare services.
 If you find errors or missing details in your medical records shown in My Kanta Pages, please contact the healthcare unit or pharmacy that entered the data.

 The health service is responsible for entering patient records and correcting them.
 Each healthcare unit has its own procedure for correcting erroneous information, described on each unit's website.
 The unit’s data protection officer or patient ombudsman may also be able to advise you.

 Why is my data shown in a different language than the one I have opted to be used in My Kanta Pages?

 The language to be used in My Kanta Pages can be changed, but it only applies to data pertaining to the service itself, such as headings.

-The data for prescriptions and patient documents is always shown in the language it has been written in.
+The details of prescriptions and patient documentation are always shown in the language in which they were written at the healthcare unit.

 Service availabilityOpen all

 There may be a maintenance break in My Kanta Pages.